Spin waves involved in three-magnon splitting in synthetic antiferromagnets

 When targeting at non-linear interactions the stimulus amplitude must be precisely determined.
 We thus measure the insertion losses $S_{21}(\omega)$ between the microwave source (reference plane $\Pi_1$, Fig.~\ref{Fig_1_Setup_Spectrum_qualitative_3MS}) of power $P_\textrm{source}$ and an impedance-matched termination placed instead of the first antenna (plane $\Pi_2$).
 The antenna peak current depends on $P_\textrm{source}$, on $S_{21}$, on the antenna impedance $Z_\textrm{ant}(\omega)$ and the characteristic impedance $Z_c=50~\Omega$.
 It is:

 When the power reaching the antenna is $P_\textrm{source} - S_{21}=0$ dBm at 11 GHz, this leads to an antenna current of $I_\textrm{peak}=8.8$ mA.
 Using Eqs.~A1-A4 of ref.~\onlinecite{devolder_propagating-spin-wave_2023}, this power leads to an rf field peaking at $\mu_0 h_x^\textrm{peak}=3.06$~mT at the SAF surface under the middle of the antenna.
-We will see that the thresholds of 3MS are typically of the order of $\mu_0 h_x^\textrm{peak}=1$~mT.
+We will see that the thresholds of 3MS are of the order of $\mu_0 h_x^\textrm{peak}=1$~mT.

-We study the three-magnon splitting (3MS) processes in SAFs.
-They involve the annihilation of one of the optical magnons created by the antenna accompanied with the creation of a pair of magnons belonging to the acoustic branch, as sketched in Fig.~\ref{Fig_1_Setup_Spectrum_qualitative_3MS}(c) and (d).
-A pair of such created magnons is detected as a \textit{doublet} of spectral lines at $\omega_\textrm{pump}/2 \pm \delta$ (blue lines) and at their harmonics, on top a featureless noise spectrum containing the fraction of optical magnons that propagated without splitting [Fig.~\ref{Fig_1_Setup_Spectrum_qualitative_3MS}(d)].
+The three-magnon splitting (3MS) in SAF involves the annihilation of one of the optical magnons created by the antenna accompanied with the creation of a pair of magnons belonging to the acoustic branch, as sketched in Fig.~\ref{Fig_1_Setup_Spectrum_qualitative_3MS}(c) and (d).
+Such pair is detected as a \textit{doublet} of spectral lines at $\omega_\textrm{pump}/2 \pm \delta$ (blue lines) and at their harmonics, that adds to the contribution of the optical magnons that propagated without splitting [Fig.~\ref{Fig_1_Setup_Spectrum_qualitative_3MS}(d)].

-The frequencies of the created magnons vary with the pump frequency in a non-intuitive manner: this is illustrated in Fig.~\ref{Doublets_and_arnold_Tongues}(a) for a SAF stripe of width $w_\textrm{stripe}=3~\mu$m.
+The frequencies of the created magnons vary with the pump frequency in a non-intuitive manner: this is illustrated in Fig.~\ref{Doublets_and_arnold_Tongues}(a) for a stripe of width $w_\textrm{stripe}=3~\mu$m.
 For some specific pump frequencies, several doublets can be observed at the same time [for instance at 11.5 GHz in Fig.~\ref{Doublets_and_arnold_Tongues}(a)].
-When this happens, we pair the spectral lines in (colored) doublets such that the sum frequency of the doublet matches with the pump frequency, hence complying with energy conservation. \\
+When this happens, we pair the spectral lines in (colored) doublets such that the sum frequency of the doublet matches with $\omega_\textrm{pump}$, hence complying with energy conservation. \\